 An implant-retained overdenture involves two or more implants along with a removable appliance.
 Dentists have said this is an upgrade from your typical denture.

-These provide more support than traditional dentures, but there is more of a chance of getting sore spots.
 Also, implant-retained overdentures can improve your chewing better than a traditional denture.

 You will need your dentist to reline this type of denture occasionally because, as your bone and tissues change over time, the fixture will need to be adjusted to fit.
 However, these are the most affordable option out there for full-arch replacements.